Match Report: 15/10/19

 Seaham Red Star: Steavens, Young, Hailes, Gardiner, Gillesphy, Tumilty, Cahill-Taylor, Wade, Wilson, McRoberts (C), (Turns), Coulson.
 Unused subs: Price, Lawson, Dow, Bannon.

-Billingham Synthonia: Heslin, Nyamayaro, Gill, Brynn (Boyle), Cobain, Joseph (C), Gowan (Bligh), O'Connor, Travis, Smith (Fariq), Dunn.
+Billingham Synthonia: Heslin, Nyamayaro, Gill, Brynn (Boyle), Cobain, Joseph (C), Gowan (Bligh), O'Connor, Smith (Fariq), Dunn.
 Unused Subs: Orton, Sakouvogui.

 In the final game of the league cup group stage, Synners travelled to Seaham for what was sure to be a testing game against the division one side.
 This game proved to be an opportunity for some of the younger players in the academy to try and make a positive impression against a tough opposition.